 Mistake #15: After going plant-based, reincorporating processed foods into my regular diet

-I gradually reincorporated processed foods into my diet, and I had the mindset that I was “done” regaining my heath and “done” losing weight.
+I gradually reincorporated processed foods into my diet, and I had the mindset that I was “done” regaining my health and “done” losing weight.
 As previously discussed, my one processed food indulgence would spiral into the next and the next until I was eating processed food regularly again.

 Win #3: Refocus on health as number 1 priority